 I wasn't a happy person all the time, although I strived to be one.
-My favorite, author Xiaobo Wang, once wrote, "All human's sufferings, in essence, result from their anguish towards their own incapability."
-I didn't fully understand this sentence until life started teaching me lessons, and I started a journey to become a "more capable" person.

-I had just turned 24 when I opened Tina Seelig's book, What I Wish I Knew When I Was 20.
-Although I was obviously years late in reading this book, I was still deeply impressed by the "incubator" that she described in the book.
-She mentioned that the "overarching goal [of her course] is to demonstrate that all problems can be viewed as opportunities for creative solutions."
-This has become my initial impression on Stanford and the spirit it promotes as well.
-Stanford has supported the growth of many entrepreneurs, and it has also witnessed the success and failure of hundreds of businesses.
-What I admire most goes beyond the wealth, impact, or the amazing stories created by the Stanford community.
-It is actually the ability to live as a "capable" person who can turn ideas into something tangible that inspires me most.
-Stanford cultivates and promotes this ability in the members of its community, which grants them the competence to live joyful lives and change the world around them.
+My favorite author Xiaobo Wang once wrote: "All human's sufferings, in essence, result from their anguish towards their own incapability."
+I didn't fully understand this sentence until life has taught me some lessons.
+My journey seeking ways to become a happier person, or in other words, a "more capable" person has started since then.
+I just turned 24 when I opened Tina Seelig's "What I wish I knew when I was 20".
+Although I was 4 years late reading this book, I was still deeply impressed by the "incubator" that she described in the book.
+She mentioned that "[t]he overarching goal [of her course] is to demonstrate that all problems can be viewed as opportunities for creative solutions".
+This has become my initial impression on Stanford and the spirit it promotes.
+Stanford has supported the growth of many entrepreneurs; it has also witnessed success and failure of hundreds of businesses.
+What I admire at most goes beyond the wealth, impact or the amazing stories created by the Stanford community; it is the ability to live as a "capable" person that could turn ideas into something tangible that inspires me most.
+Stanford cultivates and promotes this ability in its people, which grants them the competence to live a joyful life and change the world around them.

-The open environment in Stanford and Silicon Valley breeds a creative community, and this community brings about changes to the world every day.
-The process of initiating and executing plans is never without risk.
+The opening environment in Stanford and Silicon Valley breeds a creative community, who brings about changes to the world every day.
+The process of initiating and executing changing plans is never risk-free.
 As an actuary, my job involves identifying, quantifying and managing risks.
-People in this profession tend to share three characteristics: intellect, nerdiness, and risk aversion.
+People in this profession tend to share three characteristics: smart, nerdy and risk-averse.
 I am always happy to join them in the first trait as well as the third one, but in an intelligent way.
-I am proud of being an actuary, as effective management of work load, study time and personal life constructs the core of the role.
-Our credential requires a series of professional exams that demand intensive investment when it comes to both study time and personal effort.
-My reading lists include papers and books from various sources that enable me to obtain valuable insights and multiple viewpoints on similar topics from different authors.
+I have been proud of being an actuary, as effective management of work load, study time and personal life constructs the core theme of the role.
+Our credential requires a series of professional exams that demand intensive investment in study time and efforts.
+My reading lists include papers and books from various sources, enabling me to obtain valuable insights and multiple viewpoints on similar topics from different authors.
 It takes time and work experience to comprehend the materials.
-The self-teaching experience, although extremely time-consuming, is also interesting and has equipped me with the valuable skills needed to embrace graduate studies.
+The self-teaching experience, although extremely time-consuming but interesting, has equipped me with valuable skills to embrace graduate studies.

-Working for one of the top consulting firms in the insurance industry, I have always been motivated to deliver excellent client work while managing my exam progress.
-While I was leading an industrial survey that helped us gain insight into industrial trends, I was in charge of direct client contact with more than 40 companies to collect necessary data.
-This information gathering and scrubbing process requires patience, discreetness and constant communications with clients.
-Although an existing process had been established, it usually takes long hours to analyze the data.
+Working for one of the top consulting firm in the insurance industry, I have always been motivated to deliver excellent client work while managing my exam progress.
+While I was leading an industrial survey which helps us gain insight into industrial trend, I was in charge of direct client contact with more than 40 companies to collect necessary data.
+The information gathering and scrubbing process requires patience, discreetness and constant communications with clients.
+Although some existing process had been established, it usually takes long hours to analyze the data.
 I examined the "black box" inside the current process and came up with a more effective workflow by optimizing formulas and adjusting the data scrubbing process after studying the traits of data submitted by participants.
-Optimizing current projects is never a part of my job description, but I have been filled with satisfaction every time I achieve something similar.
-Now that I have passed six exams, with only one more exam to complete my associate credential, I started to ponder how I could push myself further towards a more meaningful life.
+Optimizing current projects is never part of my job description, but I have always been filled with satisfaction every time I achieve something similar.
+Now that I have passed 6 exams, with only one more exam to complete my associate credential, I started to ponder how I could push myself further towards a more meaningful life.